Save 10% during the 7 Days of Savings on our Fully Loaded Version!

 - Hand-Sewn Circular Tops

-By choosing to order the fully loaded sticks with all the options, you Save $30
+By choosing to order the standard length "fully loaded" sticks with all the options, you Save $30

 versus adding all the options individually on the standard Red Oak Sticks.